cis1912/dc-demo/README.md

 # Installation

-Docker Compose should have gotten installled when you installed Docker, but if it didn't, [install it](https://docs.docker.com/compose/install/).
+Docker Compose should have gotten installed when you installed Docker, but if it didn't, [install it](https://docs.docker.com/compose/install/).
 You can check if you have Docker Compose is installed by popping open a terminal and trying to run `docker-compose`.

 ## Demo Time

 First, look around you and find a partner (or two)!
 You'll be working together to try to figure out the second part of this demo.

 We've provided a basic `docker-compose.yml` file for you to run.
-This file does only one thing: it runs a 2048 docker image.
-Per usual, you need to edit the `docker-compose.yml` file to bind port `8080` on your machine to `80` on the container.
-To try it out, run `docker-compose up` and go to `localhost:8080` in your browser.
-If things are working properly, you should see 2048!
+This file does only one thing: it runs the [MeTube](https://github.com/alexta69/metube) container from the previous Docker demo.
+Per usual, you need to edit the `docker-compose.yml` file to bind port `8081` on your machine to `8081` on the container.
+To try it out, run `docker-compose up` and go to `localhost:8081` in your browser.
+If things are working properly, you should see the application!

 If that's working, use `Ctrl+C` to stop it, and we'll move onto the next part.